fobordo/election-analysis/README.md

 ## Election-Audit Summary:
 The Election Audit script can easily be used for any election, with a few modifications.
 Below are a few examples of modifications that must be made for the analysis of other elections:

-1. If the file type of the election results file is not CSV, another built-in module will have to be imported to pull in data from external files nad perform operations on them:
+1. If the file type of the election results file is not CSV, another built-in module will have to be imported in order to pull in data from external files and perform operations on them:

   ```Python
   import csv